nathanlane/nathanlane.github.io/_posts/2016-07-26-installingropenlinux.md

 What does this mean?
 Basically Microsoft R Open is an optimized version of your standard R, and can help tremendously if you're doing, say, many intense vector or matrix-based operations.
 Importantly, much of this is done for you: instead of having to fiddle around with multi-core support in your code, R Open optimizes things automatically.

 Before stumbling across Revolution R, the predesessor to Microsoft R Open, I didn't know there were <strong>other</strong> distributions of R floating around.
-The idea of "installing" another flavour of R was hard for me to wrap my head around.
-So switching to Microsoft R Open simply means you install an enhanced version of R over the default version. <strong>Everything</strong> works the same.
+Switching to Microsoft R Open simply means you're installing an enhanced version of R over the default version. <strong>Everything</strong> works the same.
 There is nothing special you have to do (other than installing your previous packages, which is covered below).
-If you're using RStudio, like most people out there, RStudio will automatically use the new, enhanced R distribution -- and there's likely nothing more you have to do.
+If you're using RStudio, like most people out there, RStudio will automatically use the new, enhanced R.

 <h4>Upgrading to R Open</h4>